2019-2020 Acceptable Use Policy: iPad Policy, Procedures & Information

-All students will need to submit this agreement to receive their iPad on July 19.
+All new students will need to submit this agreement to receive their iPad during New Student Orientation.

 The focus of the St. Lucy’s Priory High School’s 1:1 iPad Program is to provide necessary tools and resources for a digital learning environment characterized by flexibility, collaboration, personalization, creativity, and technology-rich learning.
 The iPads will be used to provide an digital workflow of assignments and will provide electronic textbooks through apps such as iBooks, iTunes U and other iPad applications customizable by teachers to provide a current and robust offering of materials.

 St. Lucy's Priory High School charges a technology fee of $395 for the 1:1 iPad Program.
 This fee will be used to help cover the cost of the program.

 The policies, procedures, and information within this document apply to all iPads used at St. Lucy’s Priory High School, including any other device considered by the Administration to come under this policy.
 Individuals or teams of teachers may set additional requirements for use in their classroom.

 iPads will be checked out each fall to new students in the RRC.
 Parents & students must sign and return the iPad User Agreement when the iPad is issued to a student.
 This will be done before the start of school each fall.
 Students will keep the iPads for two years at which time they will return them and receive a new one.

 Students will not be required to turn in the iPad at the end of the 2019-2020 school year and may keep them through summer break.

 Students who graduate early, withdraw, are suspended or expelled, or terminate enrollment at St. Lucy’s Priory High School for any other reason, must return their individual school iPad on the date of withdrawal.
 All iPads, chargers, cables and school-provided accessories must be returned at this time.